 Vision and Values

-The governors and staff continue to drive the vision of creating a safe, happy and respectful learning environment where every child is encouraged to aspire to reach their potential.
+The governors and staff continue to drive the vision of creating a safe, happy and respectful learning environment where everyone is encouraged to do their best.

 Our character development is based on five principles: